-- NE 1⁄4, Section 14, Fairview Township - Named for John Bruyer, Sr., a French immigrant who homesteaded on the land upon which the school was built - Sometimes referred to as the Brady School in honor of a nearby homesteader named Brady - School building still located on original site - Various owners used it for storage, and in 1978 it was remodeled and used as an art studio
+- NE 1⁄4, Section 14, Fairview Township - The school was named for John Bruyer, Sr., a French immigrant who homesteaded on the land upon which the school was built. - It was sometimes referred to as the Brady School in honor of a nearby homesteader named Brady. - The school building is still located on the original site. - Various owners used it for storage; and in 1978 it was remodeled and used as an art studio.